peidevs/Talk_Gradle/examples/1b.basic/ReadMe.txt

-An example of dependencies, dynamic task properties, and using a method in the script body.
+An example of dependencies, task properties, and using a method in the script body.

 experiment with these commands:

 gradle tasks
-gradle foo
+gradle test